 I also taught Pre-Algebra, Algebra 1, Geometry, Algebra II Trigonometry, Pre-Calculus, Physics, Chemistry, and Physical Science to middle/high school and undergraduate students, modified and developed problem/project-based curricula for diverse learners, integrated educational technology / web-based learning, and differentiated instruction for youth and adults with diverse learning styles.
 I was a National Science Foundation TELS Fellow (Technology-Enhanced Learning in Science) while enrolled in the Educational Leadership Doctoral Program at Mills College where I investigated the role of instructional leadership, web-based learning, educational policy, and professional development in scaling up the NSF-sponsored TELS Center to make curricular technology for science education accessible to diverse learning populations.

-Dr. Chris Harrison is Managing Partner of Summit Learning Institute, LLC.
+Dr. Chris Harrison is Co-Founder and Managing Director of Summit Learning Institute, LLC.
 He and his wife have authored several articles, books, and courses.
 Harrison and his wife, Dr. NNeka Allen-Harrison, are co-founders of LIFTT Inc., a STEM education nonprofit that provides free, on-demand web-based learning experiences to youth and young adults.
 Harrison is also the Creator of Algebra Made Easy with Math Minutes Pro, a course with bite-sized, math teaching videos for youth and adults.
 Dr. Chris Harrison is a past member of the American Educational Research Association (AERA), the National Council of Teachers of Mathematics (NCTM), and he is an alumnus of the Mills College Upward Bound Program (a TRIO Program), the Alive & Free—Omega Boys Club of San Francisco, and INROADS of San Francisco Bay Region.

 Dr. Harrison holds an Ed.D. in Educational Leadership & Administration, two Master's degrees in Math/Science Education and Educational Leadership, a teaching certificate in Math/Science education all from the Mills College School of Education, and a certificate for Fundamentals of Project Planning and Management from the University of Virginia Darden School of Business.
 He also earned a Bachelor's degree in Urban Planning from Morehouse College.
 Dr. Harrison enjoys fishing, camping, playing golf, tinkering around with Maker Ed. projects, and spending time with his family.